As a small business owner, you’ve probably thought to yourself at least once, “How the heck can I compete with Amazon?”

 Taking a step away from physical products, we turn to Netflix, the biggest competitor of Amazon Prime Video.
-The video-on-demand service started in 1997 when founders Reed Hastings and Marc Randolph mailed themselves a DVD in Scotts Valley, California, is widely considered one of the most popular subscription services in the world.
+The video-on-demand service, started in 1997 when founders Reed Hastings and Marc Randolph mailed themselves a DVD in Scotts Valley, California, is widely considered one of the most popular subscription services in the world.

-Since then, the company has seen year-over-year growth, culminating in revenue of $25 billion in 2020.
+Since then, the company has seen continued overall growth, culminating in $8 billion in revenue in the third quarter of 2022.
 Popular among its nearly 208 million subscribers is its original content, which it pumps out at an average rate of just over one original title a day.

 While many rising competitors in the video streaming space have cut into its US market share, it still retains a hefty 20%.

-Moving back into the ecommerce space, another big player is Rakuten, founded in 1997 in Tokyo, Japan.
+Moving back into the ecommerce space, another big player is top Japanese ecommerce company Rakuten, founded in 1997 in Tokyo.

 However, to call Rakuten just an ecommerce company would be a mistake—its ecosystem includes a streaming service (Rakuten TV), banking and payments services, telecoms, even health and life insurance, making it one of the most diverse ecommerce competitors on the list.